8. Prescription Medicines in France

 The chemist will supply you with medicines to last for a maximum of one month, except where you are going abroad for more than one month.

-Some medicines are offered in packets for three month's treatment, when the chemist can deliver the medicine to you for this period.
+Some medicines are offered in packets for three month's treatment, in which case the chemist can deliver the medicine to you for this period.

 8.2.
 Non-Prescription Medicines